universe-builders/universe-builders.github.io/void-survivors/prototype.md

 * controls
 * intended experience
 * what is the state of the prototype compared to vision for the final project

+* Collect life essence and add to a crystal